Laura-Novich-OBW/student-showcase/student-work/solidoc/api-final-project/Get-Bill.md

 ### Elements

-Elements of the GET request and GET response:
+Below are some elements of the GET request and GET response:

 | Name      	| Data Type 	| Description                                          |
 |------------	|-----------	|------------------------------------------------------|